utnet-org/utility-readonly/README.md

 To learn how to become validator, checkout [documentation](https://docs.near.org/docs/develop/node/validator/staking-and-delegation).

+For building from source code, and run many nodes, please refer [Installation.md](Installation.md).

 ## Contributing

 The workflow and details of setup to contribute are described in [CONTRIBUTING.md](CONTRIBUTING.md), and security policy is described in [SECURITY.md](SECURITY.md).